ajgoecke/sentiment_tools/README.md

 This folder contains all results obtained through our evaluation and the rating scores from the lexica.

 ###### coverage:
 These files contain tables showing the coverage of....
-The can be obtained running the sentiment_tools notebook.
+They can be obtained running the sentiment_tools notebook.

 ###### results test configurations:
 The folder contains the accuracy and F1 scores of the different test conditions we tried.
-For furhter details about the test conditions please check section 6.3 of our report.
+For further details about the test conditions please check section 6.3 of our report.

 ###### sentiment_scores:
 This folder has files containing the results of the lexica for the different test conditions.
 These results can be obtained by running the sentiment_tools script.

 ###### Similarity Comparisons Table:
 These csv files hold tables which show the examples of each corpus sorted by how similarly they were rated by the lexicons.
-The include the individual scores given by the lexicons and a similarity rating computed through absolute distance between the ratings.
+They include the individual scores given by the lexicons and a similarity rating computed through absolute distance between the ratings.
 These results can be replicated through the notebook Similarity found in the Evaluation folder.

 ###### word_counts:
 This folder contains lists of the most common positive, negative, and neutral words for each corpus and each lexicon.
 These results can be obtained by running the sentiment_tools script.